Microsoft/azure-docs.cs-cz/articles/cognitive-services/bing-visual-search/quickstarts/csharp.md

         }
     ```

-## <a name="call-the-bing-visual-search-api"></a>Volání rozhraní API vizuální vyhledávání Bingu
+## <a name="call-the-bing-visual-search-api"></a>Call the Bing Visual Search API

-1. Vytvoření funkce k volání koncového bodu pro vizuální vyhledávání Bingu a vrátí odpověď JSON.
-Funkce přebírá počáteční a koncové formulář dat, bajtové pole obsahující data bitové kopie a `contentType` hodnotu.
+1. Create a function to call the Bing Visual Search endpoint and return the JSON response.
+The function takes the start and end of the form data, a byte array containing the image data, and a `contentType` value.

-2. Použití `WebRequest` pro ukládání identifikátorů URI, hodnota contentType a záhlaví.
+2. Use a `WebRequest` to store your URI, contentType value, and headers.

-3. Použití `request.GetRequestStream()` zapisovat data formuláře a obrázek a potom získat odpověď.
-Funkce by měl vypadat přibližně následující:
+3. Use `request.GetRequestStream()` to write your form and image data, then get the response.
+Your function should be similar to the one below:

     ```csharp
         static string BingImageSearch(string startFormData, string endFormData, byte[] image, string contentTypeValue)